-Common Use Cases - Manifest
+Common Use Cases – Feature Manifest

 This section provides specific instructions on how to construct a Manifest given common use cases.
 Metadata is discussed in Section 4.

 Each of these use cases builds on the previous use case.
 Associated with each use case is an example Manifest file that corresponds with that use case.
 The use cases and their associated example files are as follows